 These bonds have a variable interest rate.

 In case the issuing entity goes bankrupt, these bonds are repaid only after all the other outstanding ones are repaid.
 Because of this, the risks and returns are relatively high.

 The most common way to buy bonds is through a broker.
 Commissions for the purchase vary from broker to broker.
 With DEGIRO, you can buy government and corporate bonds online on a large number of exchanges.
 The transaction fee depends on the bond market.
 In contrast to other financial instruments, bonds are not priced in currency but as a percentage of the par value.
 This makes it easier to calculate the effective interest rate.

-Potential risk affects the price as well.
-When shareholders think that there is an increase in risk, the price of a bond can fall.
+Potential risk: When shareholders think that there is an increase in risk, the price of a bond can fall.
 As the risk increases, investors want more compensation.

-Duration is another factor determining the price of a bond.
-Bonds with a longer duration, for example, ten years, pay more than those with a shorter duration, such as one year.
-The reason is that lenders are being paid for investing their money for a longer period of time.
+Duration: Bonds with a longer duration, for example, ten years, pay more than those with a shorter duration, such as one year.
+The reason is that lenders are being paid for investing their money for a longer period.
 Long term bonds are likely to have a higher coupon rate than short term ones.
 Time until maturity can also influence the value of a bond.
 Here, the closer it gets to maturity, the more the price approaches face value.

 The most apparent advantage of a bond is the fact that it is a relatively safe investment.
 If you keep it until the maturity date, the par value will be returned unless the entity defaults.

 Bonds can be profitable in two ways.
 First, if you own the bond until the maturity date, you will receive the par value.
 Before that date, you will receive interest payments (the coupon).
 Secondly, you can benefit by selling your bond at a higher price than you bought it.